-Spiders are also considered to enter human structures to avoid cold.
-But spiders are equipped with natural antifreeze in their bodies that help spiders to survive the winter.
+Spiders are also considered to enter human structures to avoid the cold.
+But spiders are equipped with natural antifreeze in their bodies that help spiders to survive and go in the winter too.
 Other overwintering methods used by various crawling species include entering diapause and getting dormant.

 What Are Bugs?